aaqib/ElasticStack-Implementation/README.md

 Please update vars.php file first resides under system/include directory and set variable according to your environment.

-This panel is created to automate the process to create/manage servers and several other tasks on Elastic Hosts.
+This panel is created to automate the process of creating/managing servers and several other tasks on ElasticStack based Clouds.
-It will not only save time to manage servers but also give the power to users to manage their servers with minimal technical knowledge.
-And everything remains transparent to them.
+It automates some frequent tasks ( like uploading custom images ) which otherwise take more time if done via "command line" tool, managing pre-defined parameters to avoid human-errors, Drive, VLANS and other resources management etc

 Directory Structure